jack-greenberg/portfolio/content/home/projects/can-bootloader.md

 The updater uses a state-based approach for doing firmware updates.
 You can find a diagram for the state machine <a href="/btldr-state.png" target="_blank">here</a>.

-The bootloader is accompanied by a Python client and CLI that allows users to ping and firmware-update the boards based on a preset ECU ID.
+I also wrote a Python client that handles all interaction with the bootloader.
+I implemented a command-line interface that engineers can use to manually ping and firmware-update the boards, but the client is application-agnostic and could just as easily be used in, for example, a continuous integration setup.

 {{% /section %}}